Manual

 - Parameters:

-- westpy.utils.write_imcube(data, meta, rfname, ifname='')¶
+- westpy.utils.write_imcube(data, meta, rfname, ifname='')

 Convenience function to write two cube files from complex valued volumetric data, one for the real part and one for the imaginary part.
 Data about atoms, origin and lattice vectors are kept same for both.
-If only one filename given, other filename is inferred.
+If only one file name given, other file name is inferred.

 - Parameters: